ZhangYipeng01/MCP/README.md

 ### Multi-cover Visualization

-1. **Multi-cover (2D Visualization)**: To visualize Multi-cover in two dimensions, run **Multi-cover_visualization.py**.
+To visualize Multi-cover in two dimensions, run **Multi-cover_visualization.py**.
 Remember to adjust the 'Vertexset' value within the code to match the coordinates of your point set.

+### Delaunay slice Visualization

+- To visualize Delaunay slices, you'll need to use the `rhomboidtiling` software with the 'fslices' options to generate one more file from your oringinal point set file first, then run **plot_simplicial_complex.py**.
+Remember to update the related path variables in the code.
+- As an example:
+  - `4points.txt` is the original coordinates of the point set file.
+  - `4points_fslices.txt` is generated using the 'fslices' option.

 ### Rhomboid Tiling Visualization

-2. **Rhomboid Tiling**:
-   - To visualize Rhomboid tiling, you'll need to use the `rhomboidtiling` software with the 'cbifi' and 'rhomboids' options to generate two more file from your oringinal point set file first, then run **rhomboidtiling_visualization.py**
+- To visualize Rhomboid tiling, you'll need to use the `rhomboidtiling` software with the 'cbifi' and 'rhomboids' options to generate two more file from your oringinal point set file first, then run **rhomboidtiling_visualization.py**.
+Remember to update the related path variables in the code.
 - As an example:
   - `4points.txt` is the original coordinates of the point set file.
   - `4points_rhomboids.txt` is generated using the 'rhomboids' option.
   - `4points_rhomboidtiling.txt` is generated using the 'cbifi' option.